 Follow the steps below to create an aspect-slope map in ArcGIS Pro.
 In this example, an aspect-slope map of the Crater Lake area in Oregon was created using the Terrain layer from ArcGIS Living Atlas of the World.
-To complete the exercise in this tip, you will need access to ArcGIS Pro, ArcGIS Online, and the ArcGIS Spatial Analyst extension.
+To complete the exercise in this tip, you will need access to ArcGIS Pro and ArcGIS Online.

 Step 1: Add Elevation Data to the Map

 - Make sure ArcGIS Spatial Analyst is enabled for ArcGIS Pro by checking your ArcGIS Online account.